gabeklein/expressive-mvc/README.md

 <h1 id="started-section">Getting Started</h1>

 The basic workflow is pretty simple.
-If you know [MobX](https://mobx.js.org/README.html) this will look pretty familiar, but also *way* more straight-forward.
+If you know [MobX](https://mobx.js.org/README.html) this will look pretty familiar, but also *a lot* more straight-forward.

-1. Create a class and fill it with whatever values, getters, and methods you'd like.
+1. Create a class and fill it with values, getters, and methods you'd like.
 2. Extend `Controller` (or any derivative, for that matter) to make it "observable".
-3. Within a component, use any  of the built-in methods, as you would a [React hook](https://reactjs.org/docs/hooks-intro.html).
+3. Within a component, call one of the built-in methods, as you would any [React hook](https://reactjs.org/docs/hooks-intro.html).
-4. Destructure out values you need, for internal hooks to detect and subscribe to.
+4. Destructure out values you need, for internal controller to detect and subscribe to.
-5. Update those values as needed.
+5. Update those values on demand.
 Your component will keep sync automagically. ✨
 <br/><br/>

 <h2 id="concept-simple">Simplest use-case</h2>